GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step06/Tutorial.rst

 The output path to data is specified as a ``target`` of this **PeriodicEvent**.

 An other periodic event is defined under the name ``restarts``.
-It consists of saved checkpoints every 5 x 10^6 seconds, whose physical output folder name are defined under the **Output** tag.
+It consists of saved checkpoints every 5 x 10^6 seconds, whose physical output folder name is defined under the **Output** tag.

 Finally, the time history collection and output events are used to trigger the mechanisms involved in the generation of a time series of well pressure (see the procedure outlined in :ref:`TasksManager`).